Concordium/concordium-update-proposals/source/CIS/cis-1.rst

     - An address balance contains insufficient amount of tokens to complete some transfer of a token.
   * - UNAUTHORIZED
     - -42000003
     - Sender is unauthorized to call this function.
-Note authorization is not mandated anywhere in this specification, but can still be introduce on top of the standard.
+Note authorization is not mandated anywhere in this specification, but can still be introduced on top of the standard.

 The smart contract implementing this specification MAY introduce custom error codes other than the ones specified in the table above.